 We still like the simple web design,and their DVD info layouts are comprehensive, with hyperlinked entries for actors, director, and genre.
 We also find their simple 5-level rating system with big stars refreshing.
 The impressive 19 genres to search and browse, plus a separate keyword search function (which seeks out actor names and such as well as titles), are also plusses.
 They're one of the few companies to offer a handy Account Pause feature for 1, 2, or 3 weeks for when you go on holiday.

-Again, the site design is good, and the customer service appears to be approaching its previously levels, when we termed it the "best in the business."
+Again, the site design is good, and the customer service appears to be improving toward its previously high levels.
 In March 2006 OutNow came in a close second in a Webuser test of top UK DVD rental services.
 They acquired rival Moviemine in April 2007 and in early 2008, Which? even gave them their top rating of all companies surveyed.

 OutNow also powered the Wilkinson Sword and Sun Movieclub DVD rental sites before they closed, and currently powers Lidl and Empire white label rental sites--these are pure clones of the original, and we'd skip the middlemen and stick with OutNow if you like their system.